The Cam Ranh Bay military base was an important logistics hub for the U.S.

 “We still face a lot of threats … still face a lot of challenges in today’s world, and a lot of it is in this part of the world,” Panetta said.
 In Singapore, he said, he outlined a new defense strategy.

 As part of a “rebalancing” with Asia, the United States will enhance its military cooperation with China and boost its allies’ capabilities in the region, Panetta said Saturday.

-The defense secretary detailed the new strategy to a gathering of Asia's military leaders, saying the majority of U.S. warships would move to the region.
+Panetta detailed the new defense strategy to a gathering of Asia’s military leaders, saying the majority of U.S. warships would move to Asia.

-Along with enhanced military cooperation, Panetta emphasized diplomacy and a “rules-based order” that includes “open and free commerce, and open access by all to their shared domains of sea and air" -- a current point of friction in the South China Sea between China and regional nations.
+Along with enhanced military cooperation, Panetta emphasized diplomacy and a “rules-based order” that includes “open and free commerce, and open access by all to their shared domains of sea and air” – a current point of friction in the South China Sea between China and regional nations.
 Panetta called for disputes to be resolved without coercion or the use of force.

 The increased regional involvement by the United States has raised concerns about tensions with China and suggestions it represents a threat to China.

 “I reject that view entirely,” Panetta said, calling the U.S. shift “fully compatible with the development and growth of China.
 Indeed, increased U.S. involvement in this region will benefit China.”

-Panetta said the United States will work to improve communication with China to build trust between the two nations.
+Panetta said the United States will work to improve communication with China with an aim to “build trust” between the two nations.